 For those who are looking for an easy trail going to Machu Picchu, this short Inca trail is for you.
 You’ll still experience the classic Inca trail as you will still go directly through the impressive Inti Punku (the Sun gate) along with a number of shortcuts that make this trail shorter.

-Just north of the Cusco town of Cusco, this is the shortest and the fastest route to Machu Picchu.
+Just north of the Cusco town of Cusco, Huchuy Qosqo Trek is the shortest and the fastest route to Machu Picchu.
 Aside from that it is also the easiest trail to the ancient structure as it has minimal elevations that only require light trekking.
 Feel free to use if your are short of time in visiting this architectural ancient wonder.

-This is a great trek for people who want to see firsthand the great Peruvian culture as this trail will get you to various Peruvian communities where you’ll have the opportunity to immerse yourself and interact with them.
+Lares Trek offers a rewarding experience to those who want to see firsthand the great Peruvian culture as this trail will get you to various Peruvian communities where you’ll have the opportunity to immerse yourself and interact with them.

 For more information about the trail or any other trail, please feel free to contact us any time at Machu Picchu Tours.